 “Smart companies understand that workspaces are a business tool.”

-When Box — the leader in cloud content management — designed their current office in Redwood City, CA, they did so with the latest workplace design research guiding their efforts.
-That’s where the partnership between Teem and Box was born.
+When a leader in cloud content management designed their current office in Redwood City, CA, they did so with the latest workplace design research guiding their efforts.
+That’s where the partnership with Teem was born.

-Box wanted to approach their space management in a more holistic way and needed innovative solutions for reserving spaces and helping Boxers navigate their new surroundings.
-The goal was to provide a frictionless experience for engaging with office resources.
+They wanted to approach their space management in a more holistic way and needed innovative solutions for reserving spaces and helping employer navigate their new surroundings.
+The goal was to provide a seamless experience for engaging with office resources.

-Today we’ll look at Box’s forward-thinking headquarters and how they worked with Teem to empower employees and building managers alike with the tools and data they need to “Work as one.”
+Today we’ll look at their forward-thinking headquarters and how they worked with Teem to empower employees and building managers alike with the tools and data they need to work as one.

-The first thing you notice when you walk into Box’s Redwood City HQ — aside from the timeless brick, steel and glass construction — is a giant glowing Box logo underscored by a sweeping modern reception desk and angular furniture.
+When you walk into their Redwood City HQ, you’re greeted by a sweeping modern reception desk and angular furniture, all framed with timeless brick, steel and glass construction.
 This bold, yet elegant architectural presentation sums up this dynamic technology leader’s workplace culture — modern, bold and humanistic.

 “I absolutely remember what it was like before we had Teem, [I had] executives run up to me in a panic, begging me to find a conference room for them.”

-In short, Box knew they needed not just to add rooms and dedicated workspaces, but to also incorporate a powerful and adaptable technology layer for their cutting-edge office.
-The interiors reflect the design high design standards to which Box held their designers, global design firm AECOM.
+In short, they knew they needed not just to add rooms and dedicated workspaces, but to also incorporate a powerful and adaptable technology layer for their cutting-edge office.
+The interiors reflect the design high design standards to which they held their designers, global design firm AECOM.

 Now, it’s fair to ask at this point whether or not a design paradigm like this produces results.
 After all, modern workers puttered away in cubicles for years.
 Why do we bother with the specialized workplaces of today?